gcc-mirror/gcc/gcc/config/cris/cris.md

 ;; Large (read: non-quick) numbers can sometimes be AND:ed by other means.
 ;; Testcase: gcc.target/cris/peep2-andsplit1.c
+;;
+;; Another case is add<ext> N,rx with -126..-64,64..126: it has the same
+;; size and execution time as two addq or subq, but addq and subq can fill ;; a delay-slot.
 (define_peephole2 ; opsplit1
   [(parallel
     [(set (match_operand 0 "register_operand")